-AI have to admit I have been eavesdropping on a Twitter conversation between, Jamie, Deeba, Hilda, Aparna, Barbara, Meeta, Ilva, Shelley, Erin, Deborah, Rachael, and Ria the past couple of weeks.
+I have to admit I have been eavesdropping on a Twitter conversation between, Jamie, Deeba, Hilda, Barbara, Meeta, Ilva, Shelley, Erin, Deborah, Rachael, and Ria (whew that was a lot of ladies) the past couple of weeks.
 I do have better things to do with my time, then listen in on a virtual conversation about things that have nothing to do with me.
 I couldn’t help myself as they were chatting about one of my favorite treats to enjoy, the French Macaron.
 I could not stand it any longer, I tweeted Rachael and asked what was taking place?
-How did I miss this mac-a-thon and how could I get involved.
+How did I miss this mac-a-thon?
+And how could I get involved?
 Being as sweet as she is, she told me to tweet Jamie for all the info, so I did!

-This wonderful group of bloggers is attempting to perfect the macaron, the French macaron, by using one of the queens of macarons, Helen of Tartelette.
+This wonderful group of bloggers is attempting to perfect the macaron, the French macaron, by using a recipe from the queen of macarons, Helen of Tartelette.
 Since I was a little behind, they are posting today, I had to take the jump on it, and decided only to make one round of macarons using Helen’s recipe.
 We were supposed to make the basic shell and fill with a chocolate ganache.

 *disclaimer, I did not, make a batch of ganache for this photo shoot, I used Nutella.